allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 **Robust classification results**

-All methods discussed in this study improved the model's performance on the noisy dataset when compared to the baseline ([**Table 1**](#table1)).
+All methods discussed in this study improved the model’s performance on the noisy dataset when compared to the baseline ([**Table 1**](#table1)).
 The best results were obtained with CCE (+4.2 p.p.), ELR (+3.98 p.p.) and JSD (+3.93 p.p.).
 CT, SPL, PRL performed a bit worse, but still proved to be quite robust, improving upon the baseline by 3.41 p.p., 3.2 p.p. and 3.0 p.p., respectively.